Student's t-Distribution: On Measuring the Inter-Rater Reliability When the Observations are Scarce: On Single Judgement

 When observational data is very scarce, more than half a century ago, \newcite{abbott1962two_stage_1oberve} proved the possibility of measuring confidence intervals on \textit{a single data point} from a mathematical point of view, and the later work from \newcite{furnival1989confidence_1trial} further elaborated Abbott and Rosenblatt's formula with a more narrowed interval generation.
-We name it the \textbf{ARF} Interval by taking the initial letters of their names. \footnote{ In another study by \newcite{rodriguez1996confidence_1observe} on confidence intervals (CIs) from one single observation, Herbert Robbins non-parametric CI was obtained and another technique was introduced for obtaining CI for the ``scale parameter of finite length in the logarithmic metric’’.} In the ARF interval, an experimental-based or theoretical analysis-based guess value is needed which can look like a random number.
-This guess must be a fixed value and independent of the samples and experiments to be carried out.
-Then, the width of the designed intervals reflects the uncertainty of the experiments, i.e., the wider it is, the less knowledge is known.
+We name it the \textbf{ARF} Interval by taking the initial letters of their names. \footnote{ In another study by \newcite{rodriguez1996confidence_1observe} on confidence intervals (CIs) from one single observation, Herbert Robbins non-parametric CI was obtained and another technique was introduced for obtaining CI for the ``scale parameter of finite length in the logarithmic metric’’.}

+This method may appear statistically counter-intuitive, but it is certainly worth mentioning here, particularly as production decisions are frequently based on a single quality measurement.
+An intriguing paradox arises: while many statisticians would argue it's impossible to determine a confidence interval from one measurement, project managers often rely on a single TQE (Translation Quality Evaluation) value to make their decisions.
+In actuality, conclusions about the reliability of a single measurement can be made, but they require supplemental information, e.g., for translation industy, known vendor's past performance.
+Within the ARF interval calculation method, this additional data is also derived from an experimentally-based prior knowledge or theoretically-based value that, while external to the measurement, arises from the project context.
+Interestingly, project managers who use a single measurement's value to make their decisions apply a similar intuition.
+Consequently, it's fascinating to explore what mathematical principles can elucidate within this context.

+The width of the confidence intervals reflects the uncertainty of the experiments, i.e., the wider it is, the less knowledge is available about the setup.

 A relatively narrowed confidence interval indicates the controlled situations, for instance, the normal distribution in the following formula of standardised transformation:

 of which, $y$, $\mu$, and $\sigma$ are the variables of the \textit{variate}, \textit{mean value}, and \textit{standard deviation}.
 The parameter $z$ represents the \textit{standardised variate}.